 Specify Boolean and Data Type Limit Identifiers

-You can use command-line parameters to replace the default Boolean and data type limit identifiers.
+You can use configuration parameters to replace the default Boolean and data type limit identifiers.
 If you want to associate the data type limit identifiers with the data type names, consider replacing the default identifiers.
-You can also use command-line parameters to import a header file with the Boolean and data type limit identifier definitions.
+You can also use configuration parameters to import a header file with the Boolean and data type limit identifier definitions.

 Data Type Limit Identifiers